-6. As set out in ISA 240, there is a presumed risk of fraud in the recognition of income.
-We have rebutted the risk of material misstatement caused by fraud in income recognition in 2019/20.
-Previously most of the authority's income resulted from requisitions from the constituent authorities, however for 2019/20 no requisitions are anticipated and budgeted expenditure is to be funded from reserves.
+8. As set out in ISA 240, The Auditor's Responsibilities Related to Fraud in an Audit of Financial Statements, there is a presumed risk of fraud in the recognition of income.
+There is a risk that income may be misstated resulting in a material misstatement in the financial statements.
+We have rebutted the risk of material misstatement caused by fraud in income recognition in 2020/21.
+Budgeted expenditure is to be funded from reserves.
 Any other income will be negligible and therefore there is a low risk of fraud.